ashwin-pc/OpenSearch_Changelog_Workflow/README.md

 <!-- prettier-ignore-end -->

 ![Apache 2.0 License](https://img.shields.io/github/license/saltstack/salt)

 <!-- ![Coverage Badge](./badges/coverage.svg) -->

 <!-- prettier-ignore-start -->
 <!-- omit in toc -->
 ## Introduction
 <!-- prettier-ignore-end -->

 This repository contains the details and source code for the new broader **Automated Changelog and Release Notes Process** adopted by the [OpenSearch](https://opensearch.org/) Project.
 It presents detailed information on how to set up this new procedure, aimed at streamlining contributions for any OpenSearch repo, and also guidelines for contributing to it.

-For more details of the **Automated Changelog and Release Notes Process** as a whole, please consult the sections below.
+For more details about the **Automated Changelog and Release Notes Process** as a whole, please consult the following sections.

 <!-- prettier-ignore-start -->
 <!-- omit in toc -->